totallynotdavid/megaloader/readme.md

 Read the [core library documentation](packages/core/readme.md) for API details, supported platforms, authentication, and download implementation.

-## Using the CLI

-The CLI extracts metadata and downloads files directly from the terminal:
+**Using the CLI**: The CLI extracts metadata and downloads files directly from the terminal:

 ```bash
 megaloader download https://pixeldrain.com/l/abc123 ./downloads